-With this respect, we recall that it is well-known that the relevant notion of stability, even for smooth traveling waves of smoothing equations, must encode control on deformations of shape but allow for resynchronization of positions.
+With this respect, we recall that it is well known that the relevant notion of stability, even for smooth traveling waves of smoothing equations, must encode control on deformations of shape but allow for resynchronization of positions.
 As a preliminary we make two remarks illustrating the dramatic effect of disregarding synchronization.
-The simplest observation is that since any non-constant traveling wave comes in a family of traveling waves obtained by translating it spatially, direct asymptotic stability can not hold if translation operates continuously on the background traveling wave for the topology at hand.
-Even worse, if near the background wave lie infinitesimally close waves with infinitesimally close but distinct speeds a direct comparison concludes instability since an infinitesimally small initial perturbation will result in a macroscopic shift, whereas the variation in shape remains infinitesimal.
-For waves with the simplest possible spatial structure, it is sufficient to tune one position parameter and thus to investigate the possibility for a solution u to be written in the form with $(\tilde{u}(t,\cdot),\psi'(t))$ small provided $\tilde{u}(0,\cdot)$ is sufficiently small initially.
+The simplest observation is that since any nonconstant traveling wave comes in a family of traveling waves obtained by translating it spatially, direct asymptotic stability cannot hold if translation operates continuously on the background traveling wave for the topology at hand.
+Even worse, if near the background wave lie infinitesimally close waves with infinitesimally close but distinct speeds, a direct comparison concludes instability since an infinitesimally small initial perturbation will result in a macroscopic shift, whereas the variation in shape remains infinitesimal.
+For waves with the simplest possible spatial structure, it is sufficient to tune one position parameter and thus to investigate the possibility for a solution u to be written in the form with $(\tilde{u}(t, \cdot), \psi'(t))$ small provided $\tilde{u}(0, \cdot)$ is sufficiently small initially.
 This encodes the notion of orbital stability.
-When the spatial structure of the wave at hand is more complex the notion of stability needs to be even more flexible.
-The extreme case is well illustrated by periodic waves for which there is essentially an infinite number of positions to adjust.
-For specific discussions on those the reader is referred to [Rod13, JNRZ14, Rod15, Rod18].
-Since here we are dealing with waves with possibly quite wild spatial variations we do need to use a notion of stability at least as versatile as in the periodic case.
+When the spatial structure of the wave at hand is more complex, the notion of stability needs to be even more flexible.
+The extreme case is well-illustrated by periodic waves for which there is essentially an infinite number of positions to adjust.
+For specific discussions on those, the reader is referred to [Rodrigues 2013; 2015; 2018; Johnson et al. 2014].
+Since here we are dealing with waves with possibly quite wild spatial variations, we do need to use a notion of stability at least as versatile as in the periodic case.

-$$u(t, x + \sigma t + \psi(t)) = \underline{U}(x) + \widetilde{u}(t, x)$$
+$$u(t, x + \sigma t + \psi(t)) = \underline{U}(x) + \tilde{u}(t, x),$$ of proximity obtained with the Skorokhod metric on functions with discontinuities, which allows for a near-identity synchronization of jumps.

-Moreover, as already observed in [JNR+19, Section 4], in a context where discontinuities are present and one aims at using topologies controlling piecewise smoothness, it is even more crucial to synchronize all discontinuities.
-Indeed, the relevant notion of stability is a close parent to the notion of proximity obtained with the Skohokhod metric on functions with discontinuities, which allows for a near-identity synchronization of jumps.
+Moreover, as already observed in [Johnson et al. 2019, Section 4], in a context where discontinuities are present and one aims at using topologies controlling piecewise smoothness, it is even more crucial to synchronize all discontinuities.
+Indeed, the relevant notion of stability is a close parent to the notion

-With this is in mind, let $(\underline{U}, \sigma, D)$ define a non-degenerate piecewise regular entropy-admissible traveling-wave solution to (0.1) and introduce a relevant nonlinear stability framework.
-Adapting the notion of space-modulated stability, coined in [JNRZ14] and already used for discontinuous waves in [JNR+19, Section 4], to a non periodic context, we investigate the existence of an entropic solution u to (0.1) in the form with $(\widetilde{u}, \partial_x \psi, \partial_t \psi)(t, \cdot)$ small provided they are sufficiently small initially.
-Note that we aim at a space shift $\psi(t, \cdot)$ regular on \mathbb{R} and a shape deformation $\widetilde{u}(t, \cdot)$ regular on $\mathbb{R} \setminus D$ with limits from both sides at each $d \in D$.
-We stress that our positive stability results, as those in [DR20], allow for classes of initial perturbations even larger but they include such configurations as special cases.
-Our instability results shall show that there does not exist any ψ able to bring u close to \underline{U} in the sense associated with (1.5).
+With this is in mind, let $(\underline{U}, \sigma, D)$ define a nondegenerate piecewise regular entropy-admissible traveling-wave solution to (0-1) and introduce a relevant nonlinear stability framework.
+Adapting the notion of space-modulated stability, coined in [Johnson et al. 2014] and already used for discontinuous waves in [Johnson et al. 2019, Section 4], to a nonperiodic context, we investigate the existence of an entropic solution u to (0-1) in the form with $(\tilde{u}, \partial_x \psi, \partial_t \psi)(t, \cdot)$ small provided they are sufficiently small initially.
+Note that we aim at a space shift $\psi(t, \cdot)$ regular on \mathbb{R} and a shape deformation $\tilde{u}(t, \cdot)$ regular on $\mathbb{R} \setminus D$ with limits from both sides at each $d \in D$.
+We stress that our positive stability results, as those in [Duchêne and Rodrigues 2020], allow for classes of initial perturbations even larger but they include such configurations as special cases.
+Our instability results shall show that there does not exist any ψ able to bring u close to \underline{U} in the sense associated with (1-5).

-$$u(t, x + \sigma t + \psi(t, x)) = U(x) + \widetilde{u}(t, x) \tag{1.5}$$
+$$u(t, x + \sigma t + \psi(t, x)) = \underline{U}(x) + \tilde{u}(t, x), \tag{1-5}$$